frankliu81/nodejs-lecture/NodeJS_Lecture.md

 // JS is asynchronus => need callbacks for order

 module.exports = router;
-// Every time we want to require a file it must have the exports at the end
+// Every time we want to require a file in app.js it must have the exports at the end
 ```

 Now to use the file we just generated, head back to `app.js`